 Those sweets will mess less with your hormones and still satisfy a sweet tooth.

-Dairy Products from Cow’s Milk
+Dairy Products from Cow’s Milk can cause weight gain

 Dairy milk promotes excess estrogen in the body due to it containing the endogenous (internally-made) estrogen from female cows.